Do You Have a Gardening Question?

 - Bring multiple parts of the plant if possible.
 For example, if you have affected apples, bringing a sample of a branch with leaves will help us to identify the problem.

-- OSU Master Gardener Plant Clinics accept plant (live, dead or preserved), arthropod (dead or preserved) and soil specimens for assessment.
-Safety of the volunteers is paramount.
-For this reason, the Master Gardener Plant Clinics will not accept swabs, tissues, hair or other specimens of human or animal origin; articles of clothing, bedding or towels; personal hygiene items such as toothbrushes, hairbrushes or any other items that may be contaminated with human or animal pathogens, parasites or secretions.
+- Master Gardener Plant Clinics accept plants (live, dead or preserved), arthropods (dead or preserved) and soil specimens for assessment.
+Safety of our volunteers is paramount.
+For this reason, the Master Gardener Plant Clinics will not accept swabs, tissues, hair or other specimens of human or animal origin; articles of clothing, bedding or towels; or personal hygiene items such as toothbrushes, hairbrushes or any other items that may be contaminated with human or animal pathogens, parasites or secretions.

 - Clients with questions about human or animal health need to direct those inquiries to the appropriate public health or veterinary experts in the community.

 - If you are emailing (email@example.com) your question, provide as much information as possible regarding your inquiry, including the problem, when the problem started and the associated environment.
 Provide photos of the plant (unhealthy and diseased portions of the entire plant, etc.), of the insect or other animal, and the area where the problem is occurring.
 Be as detailed as possible using text and photos.